 Ascoril vs Benadryl

-The drug works by relaxing the muscles in the airways, thereby it reduces the phlegm in the air passage and facilitating mucus clearance.
+The drug works by relaxing the muscles in the airways, thereby reducing the phlegm in the air passage and facilitating mucus clearance.
 Benadryl Syrup is used for cough care.
 Allergy symptoms such as the runny nose, stuffy nose, sneezing, watery eyes, and stuffiness or coughing are relieved.

-Ascoril LS syrup is a combination of medicine that is used in the treatment of cough with mucus.
+Ascoril syrup/LS syrup is a combination of medicines that is used in the treatment of cough with mucus.
 The medication thins mucus in the nose, windpipe and lungs by making it easier to cough out.
 This medicine works by blocking a certain natural substance (known as histamine) that your body makes during an allergic reaction.

 Some of the common side effects are: